Nonprofit Management and Leadership

 2015 Editors' Prize for Best Scholarly Paper

-The editorial and advisory boards of Nonprofit Management and Leadership, Jossey- Bass, and Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University are pleased to announce that the Editors’ Prize for Volume 23 has been awarded to Kelly LeRoux and Mary K. Feeney for their article “Factors Attracting Individuals to Nonprofit Management over Public and Private Sector Management.”
+The editorial and advisory boards of Nonprofit Management & Leadership, Jossey-Bass, and Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University are pleased to announce that the Editors’ Prize for Volume 24 has been awarded to Kelly LeRoux and Mary K. Feeney for their article “Factors Attracting Individuals to Nonprofit Management over Public and Private Sector Management.”